Sudden Acute Finger, Hand, And Wrist Injuries

-Sprains are injuries to the ligaments, connecting one bone to another.
+Sprains happen when soft tissues known as ligaments are hurt.
+Ligaments connect bones together.
 Sprains are sometimes mistaken for broken bones because the injury can cause both a sprain and a fracture in the same area.
-Symptoms can be mild or severe, and are classified as first-degree, second-degree and third-degree sprains.
+Symptoms can be mild or severe and are classified as first-degree, second-degree, and third-degree sprains.

 First-degree sprains are when the ligament is stretched but not torn.
 There is usually mild to moderate pain and swelling.
 The joint is stable and is not loose or wobbly.
 The joint moves normally but is typically painful.

 Second-degree sprains partially tear the ligament.
 There may be a pop or snap that’s felt or heard at the time of the injury.
 Moderate to severe pain and swelling restricts movement.
 The joint may be mild to moderately unstable and look bruised.